sjbennett123/scottjbennett/content/toee/spells.md

 Save : Special

-Components : V, S, M
+Components : V, S, M (a small disc of bronze and a small rod of iron that the caster strikes together. )

 Those effected are overcome with visual disorientation, confusion, indecision, and cannot take effective actions.
 Spell can effect 1d4 +1/lvl creatures.
 Only the following get saves : fighters, speciality wizards (enchanters), monsters w/int 4 or lower who use no magic (innate abilities do not count as magic), anyone with int 21+, anyone with more HD/lvl than the caster.
 Saves are made at a -3 penalty.
 Save negates.
 Those effected have one of the following happen : 1 wander away, 2 - 6 stand confused, 7 - 9 attack nearest creature, 10 stumble about.
 Each thing happens for one round, then reroll for each round for the duration of the spell.
 Any who wander away however continue to wander for the duration instead, doing so as quickly as possible in whatever means they normally locomote.
-Checks are made at the beginning of the round, not on the victim’s initiative.
+Checks are made at the beginning of the round, not on the victim's initiative.
 Component is a small disc of bronze and a small rod of iron that the caster strikes together.

 ### SILENT ALARM